micdr93/TheSteakeryPP4/README.md

 Once these steps are complete, the site should be ready for deployment on Heroku with PostgreSQL.

+## Testing

+Thorough testing was conducted throughout the development of **The Steakery** to ensure the functionality, usability, and responsiveness of the website across different platforms and devices.
+The following is a summary of the testing procedures and results:

+### Manual Testing

+#### 1. **Navigation Bar**
+   - **Test**: Ensure that all navigation links work as expected.
+   - **Result**: All links navigate to the correct pages (Home, Menu, About, Contact, Bookings).
+   - **Devices Tested**: Desktop, Mobile, Tablet.
+   - **Browsers Tested**: Chrome, Firefox, Safari.

+#### 2. **User Registration & Authentication**
+   - **Test**: Users should be able to register, log in, and log out successfully.
+   - **Result**:
+     - Registration form properly validates inputs.
+     - Users are redirected to the home page after registration or login.
+     - Logout functionality works as expected.
+   - **Browsers Tested**: Chrome, Firefox, Safari.

+#### 3. **Booking Creation**
+   - **Test**: Users should be able to create a booking.
+   - **Result**: The booking form works, data is saved correctly, and the booking appears in the user’s booking list.
+   - **Special Test**: Ensured that the booking date cannot be in the past.
+   - **Edge Cases**: Tested with various table capacities to ensure users can't book for more guests than a table can accommodate.

+#### 4. **Booking List and Edit/Delete**
+   - **Test**: Users should see their bookings and be able to edit or delete them.
+   - **Result**: Bookings are displayed in a list with options to edit or delete.
+Both actions function as expected.
+   - **Edge Cases**: Ensured users cannot book overlapping times for the same table.

+#### 5. **Form Validation**
+   - **Test**: Ensure form validation is functioning properly.
+   - **Result**: Forms display appropriate error messages for invalid inputs (e.g., missing required fields, invalid email format, past dates for bookings).
+   - **Browsers Tested**: Chrome, Firefox.

+#### 6. **Responsiveness**
+   - **Test**: Ensure the website is responsive across all device types.
+   - **Result**: The layout adjusts properly on mobile devices, tablets, and desktops.
+   - **Tools Used**: Chrome DevTools, Responsinator.

+### Automated Testing

+#### 1. **Django Unit Tests**
+   - **Test**: Models and views have been tested using Django's built-in test framework.
+   - **Result**: All unit tests pass, ensuring that the models (User, Booking, Table) and views function as expected.

+#### 2. **W3C HTML Validator**
+   - **Test**: Ensure HTML validation passes without significant issues.
+   - **Result**: Minor warnings resolved, no critical errors found.

+#### 3. **CSS Validation**
+   - **Test**: CSS was validated using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
+   - **Result**: No significant errors found.

+#### 4. **JavaScript Validation**
+   - **Test**: JavaScript was validated using JSHint.
+   - **Result**: JavaScript passed validation with no critical issues.

+### Issues Discovered and Fixed

+- **Booking form allowing past dates**: Implemented validation to prevent past dates from being booked.
+- **Overlapping bookings**: Added logic to check for table availability and prevent double booking for the same time and table.
+- **Broken links in the navigation bar**: Identified and fixed paths for several internal links.
+- **CSS rendering issues in production**: Ensured that the static files are correctly handled in the production environment by adjusting `STATIC_URL` and `STATIC_ROOT` settings in `settings.py`.

+### Lighthouse Testing

+Lighthouse, a popular open-source tool for auditing web performance, accessibility, SEO, and best practices, was used to evaluate **The Steakery**.

+#### Key Metrics Assessed:
+1. **Performance**: Evaluated the website's loading time and overall speed.
+2. **Accessibility**: Tested for screen reader compatibility and ease of navigation for users with disabilities.
+3. **SEO**: Ensured that the website follows best practices for search engine optimization.
+4. **Best Practices**: Assessed compliance with web development best practices, including security and performance optimizations.

+#### Results:
+- **Performance**: Scored between 85-90, depending on network speed.
+- **Accessibility**: Scored a strong 95, with minor recommendations for improving alt text descriptions and contrast.
+- **SEO**: Scored 100, ensuring that metadata, structured data, and crawlability are optimal.
+- **Best Practices**: Scored 100, ensuring no critical security or performance issues.

+Recommendations provided by Lighthouse (such as image optimizations and lazy loading) were addressed where possible to further improve performance and accessibility.

+### CI Python Linter

+The project was also checked using the **Code Institute Python Linter** to ensure adherence to PEP8 standards and best practices in Python coding.

+#### Results:
+- No critical issues were found during the Python code validation.
+- Minor suggestions for improvements were addressed, such as the addition of docstrings to functions and ensuring proper indentation.
+- The code is fully compliant with PEP8 standards, ensuring readability, maintainability, and reduced likelihood of bugs.

+### Testing Summary

+All critical functions were tested, and issues were addressed during the development process.
+The site performs well across devices and browsers, with form validation and responsive design functioning as expected.
+Where possible, edge cases were tested to ensure robustness and usability.

 # References

 ### Docs